Here I will provide you with information about IELTS and the Coronavirus (or COVID-19) as it is affecting many test takers.

 According to the latest news from the official IELTS website, in most locations testing is continuing.

-IELTS have just announced a new online test for those unable to take their exam due to the coronavirus.
+IELTS now have a new online test for those unable to take their exam due to the coronavirus.

 It should be noted though that this is only for IELTS academic, so for those wanting to enter education, not for immigration.